Super-Resolved Canopy Height Mapping from Sentinel-2 Time Series Using Airborne LiDAR HD Reference Data across Metropolitan France: Introduction

-In contrast, Multi-Image Super-Resolution (MISR) techniques aim to jointly exploit multiple observations of the same area to reconstruct a higher resolution image.
-These methods have demonstrated significant gains in domains such as video restoration or change detection, yet they are rarely explored in the context of Earth Observation time series.
+These methods focus on joint Single Image Super Resolution (SISR) analysis since their prediction tasks do not benefit from multi-temporal data.
+Today, several SISR models~\citep{11010858, cresson2022sr4rs} can be used to enhance Sentinel-2 satellite image time series (SITS).
+Therefore, the resulting VHR time series can then be directly used as input for prediction algorithms.
+However, processing super-resolved image series requires significantly more computational resources compared to using the original low-resolution data.
+Moreover, errors in image calibration and co-registration within a time series can introduce significant misalignments with the reference data, leading to substantial inconsistencies in the super-resolved input time series, potentially reducing the reliability of the prediction results.

-While we have not found any works performing simultaneously MISR and an associated downstream task, some works performing MISR alone can be cited.
-These approaches can be broadly categorized into: (i) temporal-transformer models that learn a shared temporal representation before upsampling~\citep{BreizhSR}, (ii) diffusion-based models that reconstruct high-resolution outputs by iteratively denoising samples conditioned on the low-resolution inputs~\citep{DBLP:journals/corr/abs-2406-10225}, and (iii) recursive fusion models~\citep{DBLP:journals/corr/abs-2002-06460}, that progressively merge the low-resolution observations.
+In contrast, Multi-Image Super-Resolution (MISR) techniques aim to jointly exploit multiple low resolution observations of the same area to reconstruct a higher resolution image.
+While these methods have demonstrated significant gains in domains such as video restoration or change detection~\citep{9044873}, they are rarely explored in the context of Earth Observation.
+Furthermore, they are better suited to capture phenological variation over time, which is crucial for accurate vegetation analysis \citep{DBLP:journals/corr/abs-1811-10166}.

-Today several SISR models~\citep{11010858, cresson2022sr4rs} can be exploited to super-resolve Sentinel-2 satellite image time series (SITS).
-Consecutively, this new VHR SITS can then be directly used as an input for a prediction algorithm, the computational cost of processing a super-resolved series is drastically higher than the low resolution ones.
-Moreover, errors in image calibration and co-registration within a time series can introduce significant misalignments with the reference data, leading to substantial inconsistencies in the super-resolved input time series.
+While we have not found any works performing MISR simultaneously with a downstream prediction task, some works focusing solely on MISR can be cited.
+These approaches can be generally categorized into three categories: (i) temporal-transformer models that learn shared information across time before increasing the image resolution ~\citep{BreizhSR}, (ii) diffusion-based models that reconstruct high-resolution images by iteratively denoising samples while being guided by the low-resolution inputs~\citep{DBLP:journals/corr/abs-2406-10225}, and (iii) recursive fusion models~\citep{DBLP:journals/corr/abs-2002-06460}, that progressively combine multiple low-resolution observations to generate a higher-resolution output.